patcon/can-ereg-api/README.md

 ## Anticipated Features

+* **Confirms voter registration info.** This is the bare minimum to make this interesting.
+* **Updates voter registration info.** This is arguably a bad idea, but might be interesting.
+This would require submitting driver's license number.
 * **Checks multiple addresses.** This will be helpful when you just want to submit your address history and find out where you're registered.
-* **Allows access via API key.** We bypass Election Canada's captcha, so we'll need to restrict access to the API.
+* **Allows access via API key.** We bypass Election Canada's captcha, so we'll need to restrict access to the API, contingent on developer account creation.
 * **Accepts partial addresses.** We'll use the Google Maps geocoder to resolve them to full addresses for our lookup.
-* **Registers/updates voter information.** This is arguably a bad idea, but might be interesting.

 ## Architecture